 A household will receive a hardship if their rent burden exceeds 40% of their current/anticipated total adjusted income and for other circumstances outlined in our Hardship Policy.
 The hardship rent will equal 40% of the household's current/anticipated total annual adjusted income.
 The hardship rent will last for 12 months and can be renewed as needed.
-More detail is available in our attached Hardship Policy; this updated policy includes some small updates as policy has been finalized and fine-tuned with the development of Stepped Rent.
-The updates include guidance regarding a rent reset for sustained hardship related to a decrease in income and a change in family composition as well as a renewed temporary hardship related to a stepped rent increase, childcare expenses and full-time student.
+More detail is available in our attached Hardship Policy.

-If an HCV household's current gross income is over 120% of AMI at the first recertification following study enrollment or at a subsequent triennial eligibility check, this designates the household as zero-HAP.
+If an HCV household's current gross income is over 120% of AML at the first recertification following study enrollment or at a subsequent triennial eligibility check, this designates the household as zero-HAP.
 The household gets a 180-day zero HAP grace period.
 At the end of that grace period, the household exits the voucher program.
 However, if the zero-HAP rent (or a loss of income) causes a rent burden above 40% of current gross income, the household can request and receive a hardship.
 A hardship would halt the HCV termination process.